sendbird/sendbird-calls-android/README.md

 <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />
 ```

-The `RECORD_AUDIO` permission is one of the `dangerous` permissions and requires user agreement when your client app is first launched on the user’s device running Android 6.0 or higher.
+The `CAMERA` and `RECORD_AUDIO` permissions are one of the `dangerous` permissions and requires user agreement when your client app is first launched on the user’s device running Android 6.0 or higher.

 For more information about requesting app permissions, see the Android’s Request App Permissions [guide](https://developer.android.com/training/permissions/requesting.html).